Computation of the Distance-based Bound on Strong Structural Controllability in Networks

 \section{Conclusion}

-We studied computational aspects of a lower bound on the dimension of SSC in networks with Laplacian dynamics.
-The bound is based on a sequence of distance-to-leader vectors, and has been used to explore trade-off between robustness and strong structural controllability \cite{AbbasACC2019}.
-However, no efficient algorithms to compute the bound were known.
-In this paper, we studied the problem in detail and provided first polynomial time algorithm to compute longest sequence of distance-to-leader vectors with a fixed set of leader nodes, which directly provided a bound on the dimension of SSC.
-We also presented a linearithmic approximation algorithm to compute the sequence, which provided near optimal solutions in practice.
-Using our results, we explored connections between graph-theoretic properties and length of longest such sequences in path and cycle graphs.
-We hope to use these results to further explore trade-offs between controllability and other desirable network properties including structural robustness.
-We also believe that the study of finding longest distance-to-leader vector sequences is an interesting direction in its own respect as it naturally generalizes Erd\"os-Szekeres type sequences to higher dimensions \cite{erdos1935combinatorial,samotij2015number,linial2018monotone}.
+We studied the computational aspects of a lower bound on the dimension of SSCS in networks with Laplacian dynamics.
+The bound is based on a sequence of distance-to-leaders vectors and has several applications.
+We proposed an algorithm that runs in $O(n^m)$ time (compared to $O(m^n)$ runtime of the algorithm in \cite{yaziciouglu2016graph}) to compute the bound.
+We also presented a linearithmic approximation algorithm to compute the bound, which provided near-optimal solutions in practice.
+Further, we explored connections between the graph-theoretic properties and the distance-based bound in path and cycle graphs using the results.
+We plan to use these results to explore further the trade-offs between controllability and other desirable network properties, such as robustness and resilience to perturbations.
+We also believe that finding the longest PMI sequence of a given set of vectors is an interesting problem in its own respect as it naturally generalizes Erd\"os-Szekeres type sequences to higher dimensions \cite{erdos1935combinatorial,samotij2015number,linial2018monotone}.